 Genital electrolysis

-Electrolysis can be used to permanently remove hair on all areas of the human body.
+Electrolysis can be used to permanently remove hair from any external area of the human body.
 Your surgeon may request that genital hair is removed prior to Gender Confirmation Surgery.
 The area to clear should be discussed with your surgeon, as techniques do differ.

 Genital electrolysis is necessary to ensure that hair is not present in the transplanted tissue of your new vagina.
 This removes the potential risk of follicular infection caused through friction whilst dilating or during intercourse.